Amarjyotismruti/pcl_object_tracking/README.md

 # pcl_object_tracking
 Color based segmentation and point cloud extraction.(Current configurations are for tracking orange coloured objects, the colour can be varied by changing the hsv constraints)

 The built source files are located in Project_1 folder.
-Follow the following steps in order to run the executables.
+Go through the following steps in order to run the executables.

 i.
 Copy the folder Project_1 to the catkin workspace/src folder.